auth0/kthw-lab/README.md

    - **Note the public IP address in the output.
 You'll need that later**.
    - verify that you can SSH to the public IP of the `controller-0` instance
 1. Follow the steps in [KTHW Lab 4](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md),
-   - **you might want to make a `kthw` directory on your laptop to hold all the certs your are going to create in lab 4**
+   - **you might want to make a `kthw` directory on your laptop to hold all the certs you are going to create in lab 4**
    - for the Kublet Client Certificates run the code in the `for` loop to create csr.json files:
 ```
       for instance in worker-0 worker-1 worker-2; do